Graph Laplacian for Image Anomaly Detection: Abstract

 \section{Abstract}

-\gls{rxd} is recognized as the benchmark algorithm for image anomaly detection, however it presents known limitations, namely the dependence over the image following a multivariate Gaussian model, the estimation and inversion of a high dimensional covariance matrix and the inability to effectively include spatial awareness in its evaluation.
-In this work a novel graph-based solution to the image anomaly detection problem is proposed; leveraging the Graph Fourier Transform, we are able to overcome some of \gls{rxd}'s limitations while reducing computational cost at the same time.
-Tests over both hyperspectral and medical images, using both synthetic and real anomalies, prove the proposed technique is able to obtain significant gains over performance by other algorithms in the state-of-the-art. \keywords{Anomaly detection \and Graph Fourier Transform \and Graph-based Image Processing \and Principal Component Analysis \and hyperspectral images \and PET}
+\gls{rxd} is recognized as the benchmark algorithm for image anomaly detection; however, it presents known limitations, namely the dependence over the image following a multivariate Gaussian model, the estimation and inversion of a high-dimensional covariance matrix, and the inability to effectively include spatial awareness in its evaluation.
+In this work, a novel graph-based solution to the image anomaly detection problem is proposed; leveraging the graph Fourier transform, we are able to overcome some of \gls{rxd}'s limitations while reducing computational cost at the same time.
+Tests over both hyperspectral and medical images, using both synthetic and real anomalies, prove the proposed technique is able to obtain significant gains over performance by other algorithms in the state of the art. \keywords{Anomaly detection \and Graph Fourier transform \and Graph-based image processing \and Principal component analysis \and Hyperspectral images \and PET}

 \glsreset{rxd}